Uncovering the Ghostly Remains of an Extremely Diffuse Satellite in the Remote Halo of NGC 253: Discussion and Summary

 \section{Discussion and Summary}

 Using data from the SNFC survey being conducted with the Subaru Telescope, we have uncovered a new dwarf satellite of the nearby spiral NGC\,253.
 The system lies at a projected separation of 83.4 kpc from the center of NGC\,253.
 We have used the TRGB method to derive consistent distances to SNFC-dw1 and NGC\,253, finding them to lie at $3.62\pm 0.2$ Mpc and $3.5\pm0.2$ Mpc, respectively.
-This places SNFC-dw1 at a 3D radius of 146~kpc on the far side of the NGC\,253 halo and well within its estimated virial radius of 330~kpc \citep{2021ApJ...918...88M}, confirming it is a bound satellite.
+This places SNFC-dw1 well within its estimated virial radius of 330~kpc \citep{2021ApJ...918...88M}, confirming it is a bound satellite.

 We find SNFC-dw1 to be dominated by an old metal-poor population; additionally, there is tentative evidence for an associated TP-AGB population.
 As such stars have ages of typically $0.6-2$~Gyr \citep{2017ApJ...835...77M}, their presence suggests that the system was star-forming until relatively recently.
-Although SNFC-dw1 has a comparable luminosity, stellar mass and metallicity to bright classical Galactic dSphs, it is extremely diffuse ($\mu_{g} \sim 30.1$ mag arcsec$^{-2}$) -- a direct consequence of its abnormally large size with $\rh = 3.37 \pm 0.36$ kpc.
+Although SNFC-dw1 has a comparable luminosity, stellar mass, and metallicity to bright classical Galactic dSphs, it is extremely diffuse ($\mu_{g} \sim 30.1$ mag arcsec$^{-2}$) -- a direct consequence of its abnormally large size with $\rh = 3.37 \pm 0.36$ kpc.
 Indeed, star counts can be traced over more than 10 kpc and reveal a very asymmetric structure in the peripheral regions.
 Notably, SNFC-dw1 has a size comparable to some of the most diffuse galaxies currently known, including the puzzling Local Group systems Crater\,2 ($\rh=1.1$~kpc), Antlia\,2 ($\rh=2.5$~kpc) and Andromeda\,XIX ($\rh=3.4$~kpc) \citep{2016MNRAS.459.2370T, 2021ApJ...921...32J, 2022ApJ...938..101S}.